Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Our own kind Homo sapiens developed a great deal of our technical and social skills when under pressure from difficult environmental circumstances, according to several new research studies by researchers that have been working at archaeological sites in East Africa for several years.
+Our own kind, Homo sapiens, developed a great deal of our technical and social skills when under pressure from difficult environmental circumstances, according to several new research studies by researchers who have been working at archaeological sites in East Africa for several years.

 The challenges that this unpredictable climate meant with varying access to different types of food may have helped to spur the innovation forced changes in social habits that increased the survival chances of our early relatives.